temporalio/cli/temporalcli/commandsmd/commands.md

 * `--yes`, `-y` (bool) -
   Don't prompt to confirm.

-### temporal task-queue versioning get-rules: Fetch Worker Build ID assignments and redirect rules
+### temporal task-queue versioning get-rules: Fetch Worker Build ID assignments and redirect rules (Experimental)

 Retrieve all the Worker Build ID assignments and redirect rules associated with a Task Queue.